jiacovoni/CarbonPrint/README.md

 ### Using MongoDB and Prisma

-By default this template uses SQLlite as the database.
+By default this template uses SQLite as the database.
 It is recommended to move to a persisted database for production.
 If you choose to use MongoDB, you will need to make some modifications to the schema and prisma configuration.
 For more information please see the [Prisma MongoDB documentation](https://www.prisma.io/docs/orm/overview/databases/mongodb).

 Alternatively you can use a MongDB database directly with the [MongoDB session storage adapter](https://github.com/Shopify/shopify-app-js/tree/main/packages/apps/session-storage/shopify-app-session-storage-mongodb).